Free to use – under a few conditions

 Versions and editions

-The Finnish version is particularly useful for examining and selecting requirements for procurement with medical experts who are not familiar with English cyber security and data protection vocabulary.
+The Finnish and Swedish versions are particularly useful for examining and selecting requirements for procurement with local medical experts who are not familiar with English cyber security and data protection vocabulary.
 It is recommendable to provide the supplier of the procured product with requirements extracted from the English version as most social welfare and health care sector products are marketed by international companies.
-As such companies may encounter difficulties when processing invitations to tender in Finnish, providing them with Finnish instructions could increase the risk of errors.
+As such companies may encounter difficulties when processing invitations to tender in Finnish or Swedish, providing them with Finnish or Swedish instructions could increase the risk of errors.

 The list is based on Jari Seppälä’s original work carried out at the Tampere University of Technology and Tampere University as well as on the National Emergency Supply Agency’s COREQ-VE project on the information security of industrial automation (2011–2012).